Chopra203/Spotify-Project/README.md

 **Spotify Project**

 The Tableau dashboard shows the music streaming trends and top artists for 2024, with a special focus on Spotify.
-I designed the layout in Figma and integrated the visualizations into Tableau for a seamless and engaging experience.
+I designed the layout in Figma, data and statistical analysis in Python and integrated the visualizations into Tableau for a seamless and engaging experience.

 **Tools Used:** Tableau, Figma, and Python